<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 Once the app is created, you need to create an application ID and the Scope related to it.

-Adequate authorization settings are usually set OK by default, which means you should not need to configure this setting.
+Generally, the appropriate authorization settings are configured correctly by default, which means you should not need to configure them.
 By default the new applications and their keys are granted with Sign in and read user profile, which is what Bizagi requires.
-Notice it is OK that this setting does NOT require Admin:
+Note that it is expected that this setting does NOT require Admin:

 |